Why should I subscribe to Women of Letters?

 Can I get some more info about you?
 Like…on a demographic and spatial level?

 I live in SF.
 I’m married.
 I have a daughter.
 I’m a Millennial.
 My parents were born in India, and I’m one of that infamous cadre of writers whose mom has a Wikipedia page.
 I grew up in Washington, D.C.
-I got an MFA in Creative Writing.
-During the first part of my career I published a lot of science fiction short stories in all the most respectable outlets.
-I still send them stories, but they mostly reject them these days.
+I got an MFA in Creative Writing from the Jons Hopkins University Writing Seminars.
+I began my career as a sci-fi writer, and I’ve had stories in all the most respected sci-fi journals.